pmerida08/pmerida08/README.md

 ## Hi there 👋

+My name is Pablo, I'm a web developer interested in all things about how to set a good web, either through the frontend or the backend.
+In general, I prefer frontend but I don't mind to take both sides.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on [client-apiAyunt](https://github.com/pmerida08/client-apiAyuntamiento), building a client for this [API](https://github.com/pmerida08/apiAyuntamiento).
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Angular, Astro, etc.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on some projects!
+If you want to have an ambitious and efficient programmer
+  - Contact me to pm3r1da@gmail.com

 <!--